-Seniority shall not accrue to initial evaluation period employees during the probationary period.
-However, at the successful completion of the initial probationary period, the worker's seniority shall be retroactive to their first day of work in the bargaining unit position, and shall accrue during their continuous employment with Employer within the bargaining unit covered by this
+Seniority shall not accrue during the initial probationary period.
+However, at the successful completion of the initial probationary period, the worker's seniority shall be retroactive to their first day of work in the bargaining unit position, and shall accrue during their continuous employment with Employer within the bargaining unit covered by this Agreement.

-Agreement.

-Seniority shall be the determining factor in all layoffs, transfers/promotions to vacant positions, demotions, and assignments to work in accordance with the relevant articles in this Agreement.
+Seniority shall be the determining factor in all layoffs, recalls, transfers within the building to a new department or classification, promotions, transfer to vacant positions, and assignments to work in accordance with the relevant articles in this Agreement.
 An updated bargaining unit seniority list will be posted by the Employer at three (3) month intervals by department.
 Seniority shall be broken when the following has taken place:

 - 1. The employee has resigned - 2.
 The employee has been discharged for just cause - 3.
 The employee has been laid off for more than six (6) months - 4.
-The employee has failed to return from a layoff or recall within seven (7) days after being notified, or - 5.
+The employee has failed to return from a layoff or recall within fourteen (14) days after being notified - 5.
 Has been off the job through illness and/or injury for more than one year - 6.
 Unapproved failure to report to work at the expiration of a leave of absence pursuant to this Agreement.